isabella232/timed-advance/README.md

     timedadvance(duration=20, unit='ms')

-If the field is a *select_one*, and you would like it to have the `quick` appearance, and the field should last 15 seconds, you can use this *appearance*:
+If the field is of type *select_one*, you would like it to have the `quick` appearance, and the field should last 15 seconds, you can use this *appearance*:

     quick timedadvance(duration=15)

+If you would like the respondent to have 15 seconds to complete the field, but they can return to it later to change their answer with their remaining time, you can use this *appearance*:

+    quick timedadvance(duration=15, unit='s', pass=-99, continue=1)

 ## More resources